vultr/terraform-vultr-condor/README.md

 controller_plan    - default: "8192 MB RAM,160 GB SSD,4.00 TB BW"
 worker_plan        - default: "4096 MB RAM,80 GB SSD,3.00 TB BW"
-cluster_region     - default: "New Jersey" (Block Storage is currently only available in New Jersey) cluster_os         - default: "Debian 10 x64 (buster)" (Should only test new releases of Debian, not other flavors of Linux). k8_release         - default: "v1.17.4" docker_release     - default: "5:19.03.4~3-0~debian-$(lsb_release -cs)" containerd_release - default: "1.2.10-3"
+cluster_region     - default: "New Jersey" (Block Storage is currently only available in New Jersey) cluster_os         - default: "CentOS 7 x64" (Should only test new releases of CentOS if using the "centos" branch, not other linux distros) k8_release         - default: "v1.17.4" docker_release     - default: "19.03.4" containerd_release - default: "1.2.10"
 pod_network_cidr   - default: "10.244.0.0/16" (Should change if changing `cluster_cni`)
 ```